Halfway to Hazard

 Halfway to Hazard is an American country music duo composed of singer-songwriters David Tolliver and Chad Warrix.
 Though Tolliver and Warrix grew up in different towns in southeastern Kentucky, their band's origins are in Hazard, Kentucky, which was halfway between their hometowns.
-The duo has helped to raise over one million dollars for Kentucky based charities plus another million in conjunction with various Tennessee, Florida and Texas charities.
+Chad is from Jackson, KY.

 Biography

 Their debut single, "Daisy", was a Top 40 hit on the U.S. Billboard Hot Country Songs charts in 2007.
 The song was also featured as iTunes' single of the week on August 6, 2007.
 In addition, they toured as Tim McGraw and Faith Hill's opening act on their Soul2Soul 2007 Tour.
 McGraw helped to produce the album.

 On October 14, 2007, the duo performed the national anthem prior to the Green Bay Packers' home game against the Washington Redskins.
 Later that season they performed again at Lambeau Field for the Packers NFC Championship game against the New York Giants.

 In May 2008, they were nominated by the Academy of Country Music for the Duo of the Year award.
 Halfway to Hazard toured again on the Live Your Voice tour with Tim McGraw and Jason Aldean.

 The duo created the "Halfway to Hazard Charity Concert and Trailride" later simply renamed "Crockettsville."
-(Crockettsville, KY is located near Chad Warrix's hometown) The annual event from 2008 to 2014 featured various friends of Chad and David/music entertainers as Chris Young, Lee Brice, Randy Houser, Lit, Tim McGraw, Dierks Bentley, Montgomery Gentry, Keith Anderson, Ray Scott and many more.
-The multi-day event/festival included a 40+ mile off road atv ride and an outdoor concert along with miscellaneous carnival attractions and extreme motocross trick teams.
+(Crockettsville, KY is located near Chad Warrix's hometown) The annual event from 2008 to 2014 featured various friends of Chad and David/music entertainers as Chris Young, Lee Brice, Randy Houser, Lit, Tim McGraw, Dierks Bentley, Montgomery Gentry, Keith Anderson, Danielle Peck, Ray Scott and many more.
+The multi-day event/festival included a 40+ mile off-road ATV ride and an outdoor concert along with miscellaneous carnival attractions and extreme motocross trick teams.
+The duo partnered with KY based charity, Concerts 4 a Cause from 2009 on.
 The event's proceeds were given to various local charities mostly involving children and education.
-Other notable celebrities included, motocross legend- Ricky Carmichael, race car driver- Kyle Petty, Sirius XM's- Storme Warren.
+Other notable celebrities included, motocross legend- Ricky Carmichael, UFC Hall of Famer-Rich “Ace” Franklin, race car driver- Kyle Petty, Sirius XM's- Storme Warren.

 A single from their second album, "I Know Where Heaven Is," was released on July 20, 2009.
 The album, Come on Time, was released on October 19, 2009.
 Neither charted.